franfafdaf/IAC_23autumn_Group17-Coursework/README.md

   Special attention is given to `LBU` and `SW` instructions, which involve partial word read/write operations through byte addressing.

   Further, Unlike standard word-aligned addressing, RV32I employs byte addressing.
 Hence, our design adjusts the bit layout for `Set` and `Tag` to accommodate this difference.
-The last two bits of the address are used for byte offset in byte-addressed systems, allowing for `00`, `01`, `10`, or `11` as possible values.
+In the given example, the last two bits of the address are used for byte offset, allowing only `00`.
+However, in our design, it allows for `00`, `01`, `10`, or `11` as possible values.
 Consequently, we designate the last three bits as `Set` and the preceding 29 bits as `Tag`.

 ### 2-Way Associative Cache